-- Are you running shallow or landing with a lot of noise?
+- Am I running shallow or landing with a lot of noise?

-If you answered yes to any of these questions, then you can level up in your running form.
+If you answered yes to any of these questions, then you can level-up your running form.

 Running Technique: Why Form Matters

 Before we get into the nitty-gritty of form, let’s talk about why it matters.
-If you run more efficiently with good form, you save a lot of energy, which you can put into adding speed to your runs or even lengthening them.
+If you run more efficiently with good form, you save a lot of energy.
+That extra energy can add speed or distance, or both, to your runs.